 Issue cloning-related commands on the production system as the production database instance owner.
-The cloning commands must be issued from the INSTANCE_DIR directory where the IBM Spectrum Protect Snapshot production files are located.
-The fcmcli command identifies the name of the production database in the following order:
+The cloning commands must be issued from the instance directory where the IBM Spectrum Protect Snapshot product files are located.
+The fcmcli command identifies the name of the production database.